8BitMixtape/8Bit-Mixtape-NEO/README.md

 See more documentation of the developments on this repo's wiki: https://github.com/8BitMixtape/8bitMixTape-SoundProg2085/wiki

+## Web-Interface

+Upload examples directly from the browser: https://8bitmixtape.github.io/

+Convert hex2Wav in browser and talk to your synth: https://8bitmixtape.github.io/8Bit-Mixtape-NEO/webpage/

 ## First Working prototypes
 See our first working prototype in the video: https://www.youtube.com/watch?v=9HnzJeK31R8